theohbrothers/PSModulePublisher/README.md

 ### Continuous Integration

-The project contains the necessary steps in its CI files for generating and testing module manifests, as well as testing of the modules based on the generated manifest.
+The project contains the necessary steps in its CI files for generating and testing module manifests, as well as testing of modules based on generated manifests.
 You can configure your main project's CI file(s) to run the steps on every push.
 Refer to the [sample CI files](docs/samples/ci) for some working examples.

 ### Publishing modules